 Member of the Polish HBSC team and HBSC’s international workgroup for violence and injury prevention since 2012.
 Since 1998, she has been affiliated with the Jagielloniann University’s Public Health Institute (Health Science Department), where she still works as a lecturer at the Health and Environment Unit.
 In line with her primary MA (psychology), she is concerned with the application of psychology in public health and medical sciences (she holds a PhD in the latter).
 Formerly acted as a national coordinator in projects pertaining to accident and injury prevention as well as children’s health promotion within the scope of the EC’s Public Health Programme.
 Presently, her research interests are focused on wellbeing and mental health, as well as health behaviour in school-aged children, including violence and cyberbullying between peers among teenagers.
 Authored and co-authored dozens of research papers.

-Her research interests are focused on factors that determine presence or lack of physical activity in the teenaged demographic, the impact of environmental and social determinants of wellbeing in school-aged children, as well as the impact that modern media have on behaviour of school-aged children.
 Obtained her PhD in health sciences at the Professor Jerzy Nofer Occupational Medicine Institute.
 Graduated from the Applied Social Sciences Institute of the University of Warsaw.
-In her day job, she is the President of the Institute of Mother and Child Foundation, as well as the Deputy Director for PR at the Institute.
-Passionate about equestrianism (eventing) and sailing (coastal skipper).
+In her day job, she is the President of the Institute of Mother and Child Foundation.
 Over 10 years of experience in coordination of scientific research projects.
 HBSC network member active in: Physical Activity Focus Group, Electronic Media FG, and Youth Engagement Advisory Group.
 Author of numerous international research papers.
+Passionate about equestrianism (eventing) and sailing (coastal skipper).

 Honours MA in andragogy.
 Doctoral student at the Biomedical Basis of Development and Sexology Unit at the Pedagogy Department of the University of Warsaw.
 Former advisor to the “Direction-Development” Students’ Science Club.
 HBSC network member.
 Co-authored "A Student With Epilepsy” scripts for teachers focused on three age groups, within the scope of the Epischool - let’s overcome barriers together project.
 Experienced in conducting international scientific research projects, including, among others, Improve the Youth (2017) and Back to School (2019).
 Recipient of multiple scholarships of the Capital City of Warsaw.
 Intern at the University of Warsaw’s Open University.
 Proficient in HR affairs owing to experience obtained during her time in one of Poland’s leading TV stations.
 In her day job, she handles promotion activities for the Institute of Mother and Child.